 (You are reading part five of the book summary: Waking the Tiger, Healing Trauma by Peter A Levine...)

 "Traumatic symptoms are not caused by the 'triggering' event itself.
 They stem from the frozen residue of energy that has not been resolved and discharged; this residue remains trapped in the nervous system where it can wreak havoc on our bodies and spirits.The reason why these energies get trapped is that we are not allowing ourselves to discharge them.
-Peter Levine explains how the containment of trauma within oneself and the appearance of 'being in control' is the most accepted way of dealing with trauma and stress in many of today's societies.
+These discharged energies manifest as trauma and post-traumatic stress disorder symptoms (PTSD).
+Peter A. Levine explains how the containment of trauma within oneself and the appearance of 'being in control' is the most accepted way of dealing with trauma and stress in many of today's societies.
 This results in trapped energies:

 "The long-term, alarming, debilitating, and often bizarre symptoms of PTSD develop when we cannot complete the process of moving in, through and out of the 'immobility' or 'freezing' state.
 However, we can thaw by initiating and encouraging our innate drive to return to a state of dynamic equilibrium."